The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Estimating Variability Amplitudes Through Random Forest Regression

 We identify light curves that are likely to have problematic outliers if they satisfy either $\log \rm P<-0.7$ and $A_{\rm RFR}>1.1$ mag OR $-0.7 \leq \log \rm P \leq 1.9$ and $A_{\rm RFR}>2$ mag.
 These light curves are removed from our catalog if they also have an RFR score $R^2<0.8$ and $T(\phi| P)$>0.5.
 Only ${\sim}250$ light curves were removed through this procedure.

-We perform an additional check to identify problematic light curves by looking at the distribution of sources with uncertain classifications in the ($G_{BP}-G_{RP}$)-$A_{\rm RFR}$ color-amplitude space (Figure \ref{fig:fig38}).
-The left panel shows the sources in the training sample and the right panel illustrates the ${\sim}115,000$ sources with uncertain classifications.
+We perform an additional check to identify problematic light curves by looking at the distribution of sources with uncertain classifications in the ($G_{BP}-G_{RP}$)-$A_{\rm RFR}$ color-amplitude space (Figure \ref{fig:fig39}).
+The left panel shows the sources in the training sample and the right panel illustrates the ${\sim}114,000$ sources with uncertain classifications in the complete catalog (including saturated and noisy sources).
 There is an abundance of sources that have uncertain classifications with $A_{\rm RFR}>2$ mag and $G_{BP}-G_{RP}<2.5$ mag.
 We visually verified that the light curves of these blue, high amplitude variables possess significant outliers.
 When looking at the distribution of the sources in the training sample in this region, we do not see this behavior.
 These variables were removed from our final catalog if their classification probabilities are $\rm Prob<0.9$.
 We removed ${\sim} 3,000$ such light curves through this procedure.
 The majority of the sources with $A_{\rm RFR}>2$ mag and $G_{BP}-G_{RP}>2.5$ mag are Mira variables without an ASAS-SN period.